 Approaching a huge number with the same cut and paste email will undoubtedly be unsuccessful and a waste of time.
 Know who to proposition.
 Many factors require consideration before you send your pitch otherwise it can mean shooting yourself in the foot or closing a door before it opened.
 Most investors like to keep their financial interests linked to make things easier for them.
 So market field, location and size of investment are high priority factors.
 Accessing this information is similar to finding the pot of gold at the end of a rainbow.

 So, you know you need an investor but where do you go from here?
 How do you reach out to investors?
 How do you get those conversations going?
 You don’t need to look any further.
 Our Investor Accelerator aims to help smaller UK startup businesses reach and connect with potential investors through our expert advice and guidance, and dedication to helping you utilise your campaign.
-To learn more visit the link below to see how we could support you:
+To learn more visit the link below to see how we can help you: